 Coverage is also limited.
 Metadata support is incomplete, Automation Rules aren’t backed up, and Jira backups exclude attachments — storing only references or links to files in the Atlassian bucket.
 But what if a region goes down?

 Perfect timing to address restore capabilities.
-With Atlassian’s new BRIE backups, restores are restricted to a new, clean instance — and only within the same region and shard.
+With Atlassian’s new Backup and Restore, restores are restricted to a new, clean instance – and only within the same region and shard.
 You cannot restore to the same instance unless it’s fully wiped.
 Even then, the restore process is all-or-nothing, with no option for granular recovery of specific projects or work items.

 Thus, organizations might find it difficult to address the most common risks and disaster scenarios: